TMD Evolution Study of the $\cos 2 \phi$ Azimuthal Asymmetry in Unpolarized $J/\psi$ Production at EIC: production within TMD factorization

 with $q=l-l'$ and $q^{2}=-Q^{2}$.
 The partonic subprocess contributing to this reaction at leading order (LO) in $\alpha_{s}$ is $\gamma^{*}(q)+g(p)\to Q\bar{Q}[n](P)$, with $n=^{2S+1}L_J^{(8)}$.
 The spectroscopic notation denotes that the produced $Q\bar{Q}$ pair will form a bound quarkonium state with spin $S$, orbital angular momentum $L$ and total angular momentum $J$.
 This transition from the $Q\bar{Q}$ pair to a bound quarkonium state is commonly described in terms of NRQCD LDMEs.
 At this LO only the CO configuration, indicated with the superscript $(8)$, will contribute.
 At order $\alpha_{s}^{2}$ also CS states contribute.
 Although the CS contribution is suppressed relatively to the CO by a perturbative coefficient of the order $\alpha_{s}/\pi$, according to the NRQCD scaling rules the relevant CO LDMEs $\langle 0|\OP_{8}^{J/\psi}(^{1}S_{0})|0\rangle$ and $\langle 0|\OP_{8}^{J/\psi}(^{3}P_{J})|0\rangle$ with $J=1,2,3$ are suppressed compared to $\langle 0|\OP_{1}^{J/\psi}(^{3}S_{1})|0\rangle$ by a factor of order $v^{3}$ and $v^{4}$, respectively \cite{Bodwin:2005hm}.
 Taken together, the CO configuration is enhanced with respect to the CS by a factor $v^{3}\pi/\alpha_{s}$ which for the smallest $Q$ value that we consider in this paper ($Q =3$ GeV) is around 2 and grows with increasing $Q$.
 Furthermore, it is known that at large $z$, the CS term becomes negligible \cite{Fleming:1997fq}, and $z$ is fixed to 1 in our analysis.
 For these reasons we solely consider CO contributions.

 The reference frame for this process is chosen such that both the virtual photon from the electron and the incoming proton move along the $\hat{z}$-axis.
 The azimuthal angle $\phi_{T}$ of the quarkonium transverse momentum is defined with respect to the lepton scattering plane, i.e.\ $\phi_{l}=\phi_{l'}=0$.
 Moreover, the scattered electron has a scattering angle $\theta$ defined in this plane.
-In Figure 1 a schematical setup of the reaction is shown.
+In Figure \ref{schematic} a schematical setup of the reaction is shown.
 Because $z=1$, where $M$ denotes the $J/\psi$ mass.
 In TMD factorization the differential cross section is schematically written as:

 where ${\bf{p}}_{T}^2=-p_{T}^{2}$ denotes the transverse component of the gluon momentum, $L$ the leptonic tensor, $\Gamma_{g}$ the gluon correlator and $\A$ the partonic scattering amplitude.
 Subsequently, the correlator is parametrized at leading order in terms of two TMDs \cite{Mulders:2000sh}, with $f_{1}^{g}(x, {\bf{p}}_{T})$, the unpolarized gluon distribution and $h_{1}^{\perp g}(x, {\bf{p}}_{T})$, the linearly polarized gluon distribution.
-To ensure we can apply TMD factorization, only the kinematic region is considered in which the transverse momentum $P_{T}$ of the $J/\psi$ is small compared to the virtuality of the photon $Q$; specifically, we take $P_{T} < Q/2$.
+To ensure we can apply TMD factorization, only the kinematic region is considered in which the transverse momentum $P_{T}$ of the $J/\psi$ is small compared to the virtuality of the photon $Q$.
+Usually $P_{T} < Q/2$ is considered as the range of validity for the TMD region, but we will see that this is too optimistic in the present case.

 Without taking into account smearing effects in the transition from the $Q\bar{Q}$ pair to a bound quarkonium state, the cross section is written in terms of TMDs and NRQCD LDMEs as (see e.g.\ \cite{Bacchetta:2018ivt}, where ${\bf q}_{T} \equiv {\bf P}_{T}$)